Mimi Van Zanten: Early life

-Van Zanten attended Stevenson High School, where she was named the conference player of the year in 2022.
+Van Zanten was raised in Buffalo Grove, Illinois.
+She began playing soccer at age two and also played other sports growing up including gymnastics and basketball.
+She attended Stevenson High School, where she was named the conference player of the year in 2022.
 She played club soccer for Chicago FC United before joining Eclipse Select SC, where she helped win the ECNL under-18/19 national championship in 2021.
+She committed to Florida State shortly before head coach Mark Krikorian stepped down and was replaced by Brian Pensky, but she remained committed to the program.